British Columbia Freedom of Information and Privacy Association

 Recent justice legislation, news releases, laws and regulations, government initiatives, publications, and links to sites of interest.

 A large search engine and subject directory dedicated to law information on the Internet.
-An excellent, comprehensive resource.
+An excellent, comprehensive resource for American law.

 Justice Education Society